ubiquity/rpc-handler/README.md

 - Performance is optimized by selecting the fastest RPC within each priority level
 - Maximum availability through intelligent fallback between priority levels

 Note: RPCs may temporarily report incorrect bytecode during chain upgrades or reorgs.
-The handler's caching and priority system handles such transient states gracefully.
+The manager's caching and priority system handles such transient states gracefully.